Ryukyu independence movement: Chinese government views and influence operations

 The preparatory committee has also been in contact with Taiwan's Bamboo Union and the Chinese Unification Promotion Party (CUPP), a political party of the reunification movement.
 In 2015, CUPP President Chang An-lo visited the organization's office in Shenzhen, and in the same month, CUPP leader Chang An-lo went on a sightseeing trip to Okinawa and was received by the cadres of the Kyokuryū-kai.
 Chang An-lo said that "the relationship between the Ryukyu and China is historically intertwined, and it is my duty as a Chinese to make Ryukyu free from Japan".

+In 2025, Mirror Media reported that China had attempted to promote Ryukyu independence by contacting the Okinawan syndicate Kyokuryū-kai through Taiwanese criminal organizations.
+The report alleged that Chang An-lo, a senior figure of the Bamboo Union and chairman of the Chinese Unification Promotion Party, was involved and had met with Kyokuryūkai members.
+Taiwan's National Police Agency later confirmed at a press briefing that Kyokuryūkai representatives had visited Taiwan in May 2023 and February 2025 at the invitation of local political–criminal groups.
+However, investigative authorities disputed certain elements of the report, including claims of drug-related profit inducements, noting that the full picture remains unclear.
+Taiwanese and Japanese security agencies are believed to be monitoring the situation closely in light of potential cognitive warfare efforts and attempts to encourage Ryukyu independence by China.

 Against this background, the phrase "Today, Hong Kong; tomorrow, Taiwan" was quoted in Hong Kong and Taiwan during the Umbrella Movement, giving rise to the phrase "Today Hong Kong, Tomorrow Taiwan, Day After Tomorrow Okinawa" in Japan.
 Key leaders of the movement are reported to be supported by CCP united front influence operations.

 On 3 October 2024, Nikkei Asia, in collaboration with a cyber security company, confirmed that there has been an increase in Chinese-language disinformation on social media promoting Ryukyuan independence, which are being spread by some suspected influence accounts.
 It is believed that the goal is to divide Japanese and international public opinion.
+In November 2025, during the 2025 China–Japan diplomatic crisis, the Global Times published an editorial on 19 November entitled "Why is the Study of Ryukyu Studies Necessary?", advocating "deconstructing Japan's one-sided narrative of the history of annexation", which questioned Japanese sovereignty over Okinawa.

+Chinese social media users circulated unrelated videos of Japanese women, falsely presenting them as Indigenous Okinawans claiming the region is not part of Japan.
+The women in the original clips were simply discussing personal topics and made no remarks about Okinawa or sovereignty.
+AFP's verification shows the posts were manipulated, continuing a pattern of recurring disinformation targeting Japan's sovereignty over Okinawa.